aida-dataset-register/aida-dataset-register.github.io/about.md

 image: "https://medtech4health.se/wp-content/uploads/2018/01/AIDA-banner-smal.jpg"
 title: "About This Site"
 ---
-This site provides information on datasets shared on the [AIDA data hub](https://medtech4health.se/aida/datahub/) through search engine optimized DOI landing pages, and also in machine-readable form through an [API](api/).
+This site facilitates [AIDA data sharing](../sharing/) by providing information on datasets shared on the [AIDA data hub](https://medtech4health.se/aida/datahub/) through search engine optimized DOI landing pages, and also in machine-readable form through an [API](api/).